w3c/wcag-act-rules/content/index.md

 ## Rules for WCAG 2

-These ACT Rules are used to test conformance issues of WCAG 2.0 or 2.1.
+These ACT Rules are used to test conformance to WCAG 2.0 or 2.1.
 These rules have been approved by the Accessibility Guidelines Working Group.
 They are fully implemented in at least one [test tool or methodology](../implementations/).

 <ul>
 {%- for rule in site.data.wcag-act-rules.rules["act-rules"] %}